 AREAS WITH HIGH FOOTFALL OR ABRASION

-Porcelain tiles are harder than ceramic tiles and can therefore better withstand the abuse of higher footfall or abrasion, so are good choices for entrance ways, hallways and utility rooms.
-Ceramic tiles are slightly more likely to chip, exposing the different color tile under the glaze.
+Porcelain tiles are harder than ceramic tiles and can therefore better withstand the abuse of higher foot traffic and scratches, so these are good choices for entranceways, hallways, and utility rooms.
+Ceramic tiles are slightly more likely to chip, which exposes the different color tiles under the glaze.

-If you have a children or pets, then porcelain tiles will be better at standing up to wear and tear, particularly if you use through-body tiles.
+If you have kids or pets in the home, then porcelain tiles will be better at standing up to wear and tear, particularly if you use through-body tiles.

-Ceramic should be fine for wall tiles in these areas, however.
+Ceramic will be fine for wall tiles in these areas, however.

 AREAS WITH HIGH LEVELS OF MOISTURE

-As we mentioned above, porcelain tiles absorb less water than ceramic tiles and are therefore more suited to areas with high levels of moisture.
-The most obvious example is the bathroom, where there is likely to be water on the floor and in the air, but you might also want to consider porcelain floor tiles in the kitchen in case of spillages – a low absorption rate also means that porcelain tiles are less prone to staining.
+As mentioned above, porcelain tiles absorb less water than ceramic and are more suited to areas with higher levels of moisture.
+The obvious example is the bathroom, where there is a higher chance of water on the floor and in the air but you might also want to consider porcelain floor tiles in the kitchen in case of spills Low absorption rates also means that porcelain tiles are less prone to staining.

-If you want to tile outdoors, either as a patio or on a balcony, then you should definitely use porcelain tiles.
-Being less porous, porcelain tiles will hold up better in rain and other precipitation, which is incredibly important in cold weather – if the moisture freezes then it will expand, which could cause the tile to crack.
+If you want to use tile outdoors on a balcony or patio, then you should be using porcelain tiles.
+Because they are less porous, porcelain tiles will hold up better in rain This is also incredibly important in cold weather because if the moisture freezes it will expand, which could cause the tile to crack.

-An great way of quickly identifying which tiles are right for your home, is to go by the Porcelain Enamel Institute rating (PEI rating), which is as follows:
+A great way of quickly identifying which tiles are right for your home is to go by the Porcelain Enamel Institute rating (PEI rating), which is as follows:

 PEI 0 – No foot traffic (wall tiles)